 - While you should feel welcome to write in the first person, do not use this space to write a detailed autobiography.
 If there are autobiographical details which you believe are relevant to your research you should provide those details in your personal history statement, and then reference your personal history statement in your research statement.

 - When describing your proposed research, provide enough detail to demonstrate to the Admissions Committee and potential supervisors that you are familiar with the scholarly debates, knowledge gaps, and methodologies used to answer questions within your particular area of interest.
+In general, try to be as specific as possible about your potential research topic.
+You will not be held to this topic if admitted but it will give the admissions committee a clear idea of your interests.
+Show where your interests connect to work in the department done by faculty – who might form part of your committee, include your relevant training and past experience that supports your work in this area.

 - If you have worked prior to applying to graduate school, you may wish to describe what you learned from this employment that can relate to your proposed research project and your overall success in the graduate program.